 Please note that the transfer of the Florida Building Commission to the Department of Business and Professional Regulation has not impacted the surcharge payment process.

 As a reminder, surcharge payments must be remitted to the appropriate entity within 30 days after the close of each calendar quarter.
 Florida Building Commission (FBC) payments should continue to be paid electronically through the FBC’s Building Code Information System (BCIS).
-Building Code Administrators and Inspectors Board (BCAIB) payments should continue to be paid by check or money order, made payable to DBPR/BCAIB, and mailed to DBPR/BCAIB at 1940 North Monroe Street, Tallahassee, Florida, 32399-0783.
+Building Code Administrators and Inspectors Board (BCAIB) payments should continue to be paid by check or money order, made payable to DBPR/BCAIB, and mailed to DBPR/BCAIB at 2601 Blair Stone Road, Tallahassee, Florida, 32399-0783.

 For further information, please visit the following websites:

 FBC - http://www.floridabuilding.org/sc/sc_default.aspx